Community Property States: Do You Live In One?

 Which States Are Community Property States?

-Community property states as of 2020 include Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
+Community property states include Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
 In these states, any assets acquired by spouses throughout their marriage are labeled as community property regardless of who bought them.

 Exceptions To Community Property Law